J-CF-Leung/Study_Vault/Physics/Quantum Field Theory/QFT.md

 - The solutions to the Dirac equation also follow the _Klein-Gordon equation_
 - From this, use the ansatz:
 $$\displaylines{\psi(x)=U(\boldsymbol{p})\exp(-ipx)+V(\boldsymbol{p})\exp(ipx) \\ p^{2}=m^{2}}$$
+- The second term is a _negative frequency solution_, corresponding to an _antiparticle_

 - From the Dirac equation:
 $$\begin{align}
 (-\cancel{ p }+m)U(p)&=0 \\ (\cancel{ p }+m)V(p)&=0